dov/wiv/README.md

 - python3 and asyncio
 - The aiohttp web server
 - ssh port forwarding
-- web socket
+- websockets

 Here is a scenario describing how this works:

-1. The user adds portforwarding of port 8080 to their ssh configration.
+1. The user adds portforwarding of port 8042 to their ssh configration.
 This only needs to be done once.
-2. The user starts a terminal (or tmux on Android) and connects by ssh to a remote (Linux) host.
+2. The user starts a terminal (or termux on Android) and connects by ssh to a remote (Linux) host.
-3. The user runs the  "wiv-server" command on the remote host.
+3. The user runs the `wiv-server` command on the remote host.
-4. On the local (android) device the open the web page http://localhost:8042. which through portforwarding connects to the wiv server.
+4. On the local (android) device the open the web page http://localhost:8042 . which through portforwarding connects to the wiv server.
-5. (On an android device the user my want to use the android split screens support so that tmux and the web browser are be seen side by side.)
+5. (On an android device the user my want to use the split screens so that tmux and the web browser are be visible side by side.)
-6. On the remote server, run `wv /path/to/image.pgm' which sends an image to the wv-server which via websockets forwards it to the web browser.
+6. On the remote server, run `wiv /path/to/image.png` which makes the wiv-server send the image to the web browser via websockets.

 ![wiv tablet screenshot](/wiv-screenshot.jpg "Logo Title Text 1")